 The complaints procedure for SEND is in line with the Wigan LA complaints procedure.
 The complaints procedure for the school can be found on the school website.
 Should a parent or carer have a concern about the special provision made for their child they should in the first instance discuss this with the class teacher.
 If the concern continues then they should contact the SENCO (Mrs Newman) followed by the Executive Headteacher Mr Colothan.
-If the concern cannot be resolved then parents may contact the SEN Governor, Rev'd Cath Gabriel.
-Parents also have the right to contact the Local Authority and the SEN Parent Partnership worker.
+If the concern cannot be resolved then parents may follow the complaints procedure which can be found on the school website.
+Parents also have the right to contact the Local Authority SEN Team and learning.
+Staff and pupils also receive training in the dangers of social media.
+The school's anti-bullying policy is published on the website.